Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                the Api Key on the network.
                                Default: `disabled`, if specified without a port `9071` port is used.
+      --useopenapiv3, --UseOpenApiV3[=VALUE]
+                             If enabled exposes the open api schema of OPC Publisher using v3 schema (yaml).
+                               Only valid if Open API endpoint is not disabled.
+                               Default: `v2` (json).

 Routing configuration
 ---------------------